koosvary/Iconic/docs/index.md

 ## Getting Started

-*Instructions: Provide a general walkthrough of the system from initiation through exit.
-The logical arrangement of the information should enable the user to understand the sequence and flow of the system.
-Use screen prints to depict examples of text under each heading.*
-Below is an overview of each of the screens in the Iconic Workbench, followed by a short guide on how to run your first search.
+Below is an overview of each of the screens in the **Iconic Workbench**, followed by a short guide on how to run your first search.

 ### Set-up Considerations

-Java Runtime Environment version 8 or higher must be installed to use the Iconic Workbench.
+Java Runtime Environment version 8 or higher must be installed to use the **Iconic Workbench**.
 It can be downloaded [here](https://www.java.com/en/download/)

 To optimize utilisation of the **Iconic Workbench**:
-1. Use Java version 8.0 or higher.
-2. Screens are designed to be viewed at a screen resolution of 1920 x 1080.
+1. Screens are designed to be viewed at a screen resolution of 1920 x 1080.

 ### Screens

 #### Input Data

 ![Input Data screen with a project selected](images/gettingStarted/InputDataView1.png)